April 25th to 28th 2018

 April 27 Clear 55F (13C) Afternoon 71F (22C)

 April 28 Rain 50F (10C) Afternoon 54F (12C)

-We enjoyed seeing Charlie with Jack, Terry with Bogie, Kristie, Kathy with Tula, Mark, Michelle with Lacy, Tanya with Salem, Linda with Hunter, Warner, Alyson with Chesney, Krista, David, Darlene, Helmut, Rick, Janet, Hazel and Karen doing a bird count for the Great Blue Heron Nature Society, Randy with Chesney on the trails.
+We enjoyed seeing Charlie with Jack, Terry with Bogie, Kristie, Kathy with Tula, Mark, Michelle with Lacy, Tanya with Salem, Linda with Hunter, Warner, Alyson with Chesney, Christa, David, Darlene, Helmut, Rick, Janet, Hazel and Karen doing a bird count for the Great Blue Heron Nature Society, Randy with Chesney on the trails.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.